V I S I T

 People with disabilities

 The Colosseum is rather accessible to people in wheelchairs, apart from some steps here and there.
 There is a lift to the first floor on the northern side.
-Toilets are on the other side, and there is also a shop of books, guides and souvenirs.
+Toilets are on the other side, and there is also a bookshop, with souvenirs and other merchandise.

 How to get there